spacetelescope/stcal/docs/stcal/ramp_fitting/description.rst

 using the array-based functionality of numpy.
 The size of the block depends on the image size and the number of groups.

-There is a likelihood algorithm implemented based on Timoth Brandt's papers:
+There is a likelihood algorithm implemented based on Timothy Brandt's papers:
-Optimal Fitting and Debiasing for Detectors Read Out Up-the-Ramp Likelihood-Based Jump Detection and Cosmic Ray Rejection for Detectors Read Out Up-the-Ramp
+Optimal Fitting and Debiasing for Detectors Read Out Up-the-Ramp Likelihood-Based Jump Detection and Cosmic Ray Rejection for Detectors Read Out Up-the-Ramp.
+This algorithm is currently in beta phase as an alternative to the OLS method.

 .. _ramp_output_products: